 Asia Pacific, The Most Hit by Climate Change

 Youth all around the world have all rallied in the name of the climate.
-Climate strikes, inspired by Swedish Greta Thunberg and other likeminded teens, spurred the passion of desperate young people who worry that they won’t have a future worth living in a world that’s been abused to death by institutions who care more for economic gains.
-Among the youth who protested against inaction towards climate change are indigenous and poor residents of the most devastated region by climate change.
-They don’t deserve the destruction of their lands but suffer the brunt, even if they contribute little to carbon emissions.
+Climate strikes, inspired by Swedish Greta Thunberg and other like-minded teens, spurred the passion of desperate young people who worry that they won’t have a future worth living in a world that’s been abused to death by institutions who care more for economic gains.
+Among the youth who protested against inaction towards climate change are indigenous and poor residents of the most devastated region by climate change – the Asia Pacific.
+They barely contribute to carbon emissions and don’t deserve the destruction of their lands but unlucky, suffer the brunt.

 Asia Pacific is the most disaster-prone region in the world

 Most countries in the Asia-Pacific region are developing economies and Third-World nations.
-The yearly deluges of natural disasters that come their way make it more difficult to raise living standards.
-In fact, it’s the most tragic of ironies that the poorer Asia-Pacific nations who respect nature in their way of life are the ones who suffer the effects of climate change the most.
-Unpredictable weather patterns can lead to failing crops, spiking food prices, and spreading diseases that threaten to wipe out decades of development gains.
+The yearly deluges of inevitable disasters that come their way make it more difficult to improve living standards.
+Ironically, the poorer Asia-Pacific nations who respect nature in their way of life are the ones who suffer the effects of climate change the most.
+Unpredictable weather patterns can lead to crop failure, spiking food prices, and spreading diseases that threaten to uproot decades of development gains.

-A two meter sea level rise could displace over 180 million people.
+A two-meter sea level rise could displace over 180 million people.
 This is alarmingly possible due to warming temperatures that melt glaciers and ice sheets and expand water bodies.
 This threatens many Asia-Pacific nations.
 In fact, Pacific Islanders are already the first to suffer from sinking.
-Kiribati, in particular, has been forced to buy land for its residents in preparation for the eventual sinking of the island nation in 30 years’ time.
+Kiribati, in particular, has been forced to buy land for its residents in preparation for the eventual sinking of the island nation in 30 years.

 Some of the possible solutions to help cope with rising sea levels are restoring mangroves, protecting coral reefs, and mapping areas at risk from flooding.
-But this requires worldwide solidarity in protecting the oceans and reducing carbon emissions.
+However, this requires global solidarity in protecting the oceans and reducing carbon emissions.

 In the last decade, storms have gone insane in the Asia-Pacific.
-There have been multiple number of storms per week where before there was only one or two per month.
-Typhoons have gone stronger with wider reaches that meteorologists are scratching their heads at the sheer devastation an innocent Low Pressure Area could grow into.
+There have been multiple numbers of storms per week where before, there was only one or two per month.
+Typhoons have gone stronger with wider reaches that meteorologists are scratching their heads at the sheer devastation an innocent Low-Pressure Area could grow into.
 Lately, storms have even been recorded to return to the country they have devastated within days.

 Countless storms also threaten terrestrial resources due to increased salination of the land.
-These extreme weather patterns are fatal to the countries they go in many ways.
-They displace people, destroy infrastructure, contaminate fresh water, crush ecosystems, and wipe out agricultural land.
+These extreme weather patterns are disastrous to the countries in numerous effects.
+They displace people, destroy infrastructure, contaminate freshwater, crush ecosystems, and wipe out agricultural land.
 Experts estimate the cost of natural disasters in the Asia Pacific at around US$ 675 billion every year.
-Those billions could have been used to better the wellbeing of the people but they’re gone due to climate change.
+Those billions could have been allotted for the improvements in the wellbeing of the people but spent on damages caused by climate change.

 Intensified Heatwaves and Droughts

-In Asia-Pacific, about 200 million people live from the fishing and marine industry.
+In Asia-Pacific, about 200 million people live in the fishing and marine industry.

 Healthy oceans are at the heart of this region’s lives.
-They provide food, jobs, and a cultural connection to nature.
-In fact, Asia-Pacific peoples are the most environmentally-conscious humans.
-Especially for indigenous peoples, they treat the Pacific Ocean as a part of their lives that is ingrained in their way of life since their ancestors’ time.
+They provide food, jobs, and cultural connection to nature.
+In fact, Asia-Pacific people are the most environmentally-conscious individuals.
+Noticeably, indigenous people treat the Pacific Ocean as a part of their lives that is ingrained in their way of life since their ancestors’ time.

-Climate change is directly linked to coral bleaching, putting biodiversity and marine ecosystems at risk.
-As a result, food chains are altered and fish stocks collapse, putting millions of lives and jobs at risk.
-This even worsens when you put the marine pollution into the equation.
-The Great Pacific Patch damages the health of the Pacific Ocean and all who live in it.
+Climate change is directly linked to coral bleaching, putting biodiversity and marine ecosystems at risk when there is a sudden change in water temperature and water level increases.
+As a result, food chains are altered and fish stocks collapse, putting millions of lives and financial sources at risk.
+This even worsens when you put on marine pollution into the equation.
+The Great Pacific Patch damages the stability of the Pacific Ocean and all dependent species that live in it.

-Climate change is the challenge of our time.
-It is a crisis that the whole world will suffer from.
+Climate change is the greatest challenge of our time, a crisis that exempts no one to suffer from.
 Tragically, Asia-Pacific gets the lion’s share of the consequences despite contributing barely a pittance to global carbon emissions.
-Every year, millions are in peril from severe natural disasters.
-And they are from countries that are too poor or still developing to be able to cope well with the devastation.
+Every year, millions are in peril from severe natural disasters and they are from countries that are poverty-stricken or still developing to be able to cope well with the devastation.

 In Asia-Pacific, millions of lives are at stake.
 The pressure is on for the West and the rest of the developed nations to step up and pay for the rampant abuse of Mother Nature.
 They’ve reaped the majority of gains out of the fossil-fuel-driven global economy.
 All this happened while the Asia-Pacific became the dumping ground and frontline casualties of climate change.
 They act as if what is happening here is not a precursor of what might happen to them in the future.

-But there is still hope.
-As long as all of us does something for the environment, slowly we can change the status quo.
+As long as all of us do something for the environment, slowly we can change the status quo.
 We must take steps to live more sustainably.
 If possible, go zero waste.
-Getting there will not be easy.
-But we must change.
-Earth and the future generations need us to act for the preservation of the only home we have.
+Getting there will be systematic and for that to happen, we must change.
+Earth and future generations need us to act for the preservation of the only home we have.